kbase/feeds/README.md

 * Path: `/api/V1/notifications/unseen_count`
 * Method: `GET`
 * Required header: `Authorization`
-* Returns: a JSON object with an "unseen" key where the value is the number of unseen notifications.
+* Returns: a JSON object with an "unseen" key.
+This key is a small structure with "user" and "global" keys, where the values of those are the number of unseen notifications in each.
+For the user feed, this is summed across all feeds the user is subscribed to.
 * Possible errors:
     * 401 Not Authenticated - If an auth token is not provided.
     * 403 Forbidden -If an invalid auth token is provided.